psawa/color-rush/README.md

 The game then converts the colours from RGB to CIELAB, and calculates the distance between the two CIELAB colours using the above formula.
 I have used functions from [antimatter15's repository](https://github.com/antimatter15/rgb-lab/blob/master/color.js) for these two features.

+# Color spaces
+The proposed game modes correspond to 3 color spaces: RGB, HSL, and CMY.
+## RGB
+The RGB (red, green, blue) color space is an additive synthesis space, in which colors are defined by their amount of red, green, and blue (the 3 additive primary colors).
+The particularity of an additive space is that its function is to bring colors to a black background.

+RGB is a color space suitable for computer image synthesis, because the human visual system functions (almost) similarly.
+## HSL
+Abbreviation for Hue Saturation Lightness, the HSL space defines a color by its hue, saturation, and luminance.
+This space exists because it is easier to handle than the RGB space.
+Color selection is more intuitive.
+It is a psychological approach to color synthesis.

+Note that this space was originally invented during the transition from image to color: It allowed to encode images in color without profoundly modifying the already existing encoding technique: All that was needed was to add two components "hue" and "saturation" to the "light" component, which alone defined a grayscale image.

+## CMY
+The CMY (Cyan magenta yellow) space is contrary to RGB a subtractive space.
+It is mainly used in the field of printing.
+The characteristic of a subtractive space is that its function is to hide a white background.
+The ink reduces the brightness, and prevents the white from being reflected.

+In reality, printers use CMYK.
+The K, "key", is the black level.
+It is a question of economy, in order not to use the mixture of the 3 colors to form black, black which is very present in printing.

+## CIELAB
+L for lightness, A for Value on the green -> red axis, B for Value on the blue -> yellow axis.
+In the 3D LAB space, the Euclidean distance between two colours corresponds almost exactly to the difference as seen by the human eye.